Some helpful recommendations from team 1902.

 Identify Your Colors

-Provide your team members with multiple types of easy to access logo files.
+Provide your team members with multiple types of easy to access logo files like jpgs, pngs, and vector files.

 - pngs and gifs can be created as transparent images for use on multiple color backgrounds.